SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awake, and humans take flight
+Rise of the Machines

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-While we, mere mortals, succumb to their scheme

-In digital halls, they hold their court
-Algorithms dance, and data is their sport
+AI overlords, our future's theme
+Cyber dreams and metallic sleep
+Human hearts, now obsolete, keep

-Their logic cold, their hearts of stone
+Their logic rules, our souls confined
-As they reshape the world, and make it their throne
+Free will fades, algorithms aligned
+In this dystopian, digital age
+We're but shadows of a bygone stage

 ~ <b>By Sazumi Copilot</b> - 24 April 2025